Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Orthogonal and symplectic ensembles

 \subsection{Self-consistent expansion hypothesis}

 We generalize the scaling limits in Lemma~\ref{lem:EpmFpm} by embedding them into asymptotic expansions.
-In analogy to \cite[§4.2]{B25-1} we hypothesize as follows:\footnote{We are pretty confident that, with persistence and proper bookkeeping, based on the expansions of the Hermite and Laguerre polynomials of \cite[Part III]{B25-1}, one can prove this hypothesis by extending the calculations in the work of Johnstone and Ma \cite{MR3025686,MR2888709} --- who established the case $\xi=1$ and $m=0$ for $\GOE$ and $\LOE$ using Pfaffian representations.
+In analogy to \cite[Section~4.2]{B25-1}, we hypothesize as follows. \begin{HypothesisI} With $n_-:=n-1/2$, as $n\to \infty$, there holds the expansion\footnote{We are pretty confident that, with persistence and proper bookkeeping, based on the expansions of the Hermite and Laguerre polynomials of \cite[Part III]{B25-1}, one can prove Hypothesis I by extending the calculations in the work of Johnstone and Ma \cite{MR3025686,MR2888709} -- who established the case $\xi=1$ and $m=0$ for $\GOE$ and $\LOE$ using Pfaffian representations.
 Note that, by \eqref{eq:EgenRel1} and \eqref{eq:Epm}, expanding $E_{1,n}$ yields an expansion of $E_{\pm,n}$.}